 Master of Theatre Studies in Production and

 The Theatre Teacher Training program for high school and community college teachers is a rigorous experience that requires three summers with two intensive weeks in residence in July and considerable individual effort before and after each summer.
 The program requires practical implementation and documentation of applied design and production projects executed in your own school.
-Each year focuses on a different type of theatre: presentational, representational, or musical theatre.
+Each year of your program will focus on a different type of theatre: first summer - representational, second summer - musical theatre and 3rd summer - presentational,.
 The program leads to a Master of Theatre Studies in Production and Design.

 What our students say: